nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Create a new session that represents a tutorial, lab or recitation session using the `add-session` command.
     * This session will read your student list and create a list of corresponding student records belonging to that session
     * Each student in the student list will be represented by a student record
     * This list of records, once created, will be **independent of the student list**.
 Any modifications to the student list after a session is created **will not** affect the student records in that session.
+    * You can use the `delete-session` command to delete a session from the session list.
 3. Mark your students' attendance and award them class participation marks with the `mark` and `score` commands respectively.
     * Note that you will not be allowed to use these commands outside of a session.